Intro to meditation: Class 3 notes

 The new technique is to notice as many of the constituent sensations of breath as possible.
 Include all the touch senses (e.g. cool/warm, hard/soft, tingling, pulsing, ...).
 Cultivate a curious, engaged attitude towards your breath.

-Reminder: as you sharpen your attention, do not narrow so tightly that you lose your peripheral awareness!
+As you sharpen your attention, do not narrow so tightly that you lose your peripheral awareness.
 You don't want to "clench" on the meditation object.
 The background sensations are just fine.

 Group sit: concentration on breath sensations